arXiv/html_feedback/README.md

 #### Start Server

-Start the server by `python(python3) app.py` or `flask --app app run`
+Start the server by `python(python3) app.py` or `flask --app app run debug`

 ## Features
-1. Develop web base on Flask, backend on Python, CSS on  bootstrap with ArXiv defualt css , and database on SQLite.
+1. Develop website based on Flask, with backend on Python, CSS on bootstrap and ArXiv defualt css, and database on SQLite.

-2. Screenshot (Use Html2canvas)
+2. Could capture the screenshot of both current view and selected elements with highlight(Use Html2canvas)

+3. Three ways to initiate the report box
-3. Use shortcut to control report box
+   - Use shortcut to control
       a. "p" or "P" or  "Command + /"  or "Command + ?" to open report box.
       b. "i" or "I" or "Command + ." or "Command + >" to close report box.

-4. Build a floating button at right buttom corner, can be clicked to open the report box.
+   - Click the floating button at right buttom corner to open the report box.

-5. After Select Text auto show up report button.
-After click report button will auto take screenshot and get select HTML File.

-6. Highlight

-7. The screenshot image can be zoom up.
+   - After Selecting the element, the small report button will automatically show up.
+After clicking the report button, the screenshot with highlight will be captured and show in the screenshot area inside the report button.

+4. Report box interaction
-8. In Report box, people can add comments, attach file, and take screenshot (this function will auto close report box and reopne).
-And send it to backend.
+   - In Report box, users can add descriptions(must), attach image file, and take screenshot.
+   - Click the take screenshot button, the report box will close and reopen to capture the screenshot of current view
+   - The screenshot image can be zoom up to see clearly
+   - Click the area outside the report box, the report box will close automatically
+   - Users could click the × at the top right corner to close the report box
+   - Click the submit button, the information inside the form will pass to the backend.
+Also users will receive the message of submission status, like "Report submitted!"
+And the report box will close.
+   - The information inside the form will be cleared after submitting.

+5. Auto capture information that may be helpful for the developer to solve the problem, the detailed description could see the backend below
+   - article url: Article_url, Conversion_report, source_file
+   - user_info
+   - report time
+   - broser_info
+   - selection: selected html, location_low and location_high

-9. Use SQLite as backend database, get report information from frontend.
+6. Use SQLite as backend database, get report information from frontend.
    Here is the information list:

    - Article_url: url for Ar5iv article
-   - User_info: Not we set default to some value.
+   - User_info: Now we set default to some value.Designed to contain the user_id and the contact info.eg. account:yc2455 contact:@cornll.edu
-   - report time: time it generated.
+   - report time: time that the report generated. eg. Thu Apr 27 2023 23:29:13 GMT-0400 (Eastern Daylight Time)
-   - Browser_info: the user's browser info
+   - Browser_info: the user's browser info, eg. Chrome/112.0.0.0,Chrome,112.0.0.0
-   - Description: user can write in Report Box
+   - Description: The description of current issue, user can write in Report Box
-   - Conversion_report: Log(from pdf to html) prepare for developer
+   - Conversion_report: The link to Log(from pdf to html), easier for developer to solve the issue
-   - source file: the orginal article url
+   - source_file: the orginal article url
-   - Attachment: User can attatchment any type of file in report box they think it is useful.
+   - Attachment: User's attachment inside the report box
-   - Screenshot
+   - Screenshot: Generated screenshot
    - Selected html: use selected function to capture the html of selected text.
-   - Location_low: the selected element identifier
+   - Location_low: the selected element identifier, like S2.T1.4.4.3
-   - Location_high: the parent node.
+   - Location_high: the general element range, like T1

-10. After submit, we will auto close the report box.

 ## Future work & Current Problem
-### Urgent and important

-1. **Implement the DOM capture (get top level element and most specific element)**
-2. Clean the data in report box after close it!
-4. **implement browser version info from javascript** : You use what kind of browser, and if it will success or not!

 #### Do it in "recent" future

-1. Test Highlight Function: Related to 5.
+1. Optimize the way of taking screenshot with highlight.
+Test Highlight Function: Related to 5.
 So Try to solve 5a!
    1. test highlight merged author/dept
    2. test highlight equation
    3. test highlighting words with extra chars like: